exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 The anchoring service is developed to increase product security and provide non-repudiation for Exonum applications.
-Service periodically publishes Exonum blockchain state hash to the bitcoin blockchain, so that it is publicly auditable by anyone having access to the Exonum blockchain.
+Service periodically publishes Exonum blockchain block hash to the bitcoin blockchain, so that it is publicly auditable by anyone having access to the Exonum blockchain.
 Even in the case of validators collusion transation history can not be falsified; disrepancy between actual Exonum blockchain state and the